TazStrohmayer/Crestron-CH5-Demo-UI/readme.md

-# Whitlock-Demo-UI
+# Crestron-CH5-Demo-UI

-Demo UI for Crestron systems using HTML/CSS/JS
+My first attempt at a demo UI for Crestron systems using HTML/CSS/JS